Chassis Brakes International talks about the success of its L2BA + Allmybanks project

-Chassis Brakes International is one of the businesses which have successfully implemented the SWIFT Alliance Lite2 (L2BA) SaaS solution, for its banking connectivity.
-Offered as an integrated component to our Allmybanks software, L2BA enables a direct and simplified connection to SWIFTNet.
+Chassis Brakes International is one of those companies that have successfully implemented the SWIFT Alliance Lite2 (L2BA) SaaS solution for its banking connectivity.
+Offered as an integrated component of our Allmybanks software, L2BA allows a direct and simplified connection to SWIFTNet.

-Joint interview with Hélène Brunou, Finance and Treasury Director at Chassis Brakes International, and Charlotte Leroy, Key Accounts Sales Manager at Exalog.
+Joint interview with Hélène Brunou, Finance and Treasury Director of the Chassis Brakes International Group, and Charlotte Leroy, Key Accounts Manager at Exalog.

 Chassis Brakes International is an example of the growing number of mid-cap corporations that have successfully introduced SWIFT’s cloud-based solution Alliance Lite2 for bank connectivity.
 This is increasingly provided as an integral element of sophisticated, cost-effective treasury management systems (TMS) such as Exalog’s Allmybanks, as Chassis Brakes International’s experiences demonstrate.

 Treasury at Chassis Brakes International was not well-established until 3-4 years ago with a decentralised approach to cash management.
 As a private equity-owned business, however, managing group liquidity and unlocking cash flow was a major priority, which led to a project to centralise and optimise cash and treasury management.
 At the same time, Chassis Brakes International reviewed and rationalised its banking partners to increase operational efficiency whilst ensuring appropriate coverage and risk management across all markets.